-HEC’s reputation and international scope have grown in recent years, and 90 percent of students hail from outside France.
-It has also formed significant double degree partnerships with schools like Yale and NYU in the United States, LSE in the UK, and Chinese University of Hong Kong and Tsinghua University in Beijing, creating opportunities to experience two international schools with their full alumni networks and career services.
-(This week, HEC announced yet another dual-degree partnership with famed cooking school L’atelier des Chefs, touted to be the first double degree in French cooking in France for Masters in Management students.)
+HEC Paris has also formed significant dual degree partnerships with schools like Yale and NYU in the United States, LSE in the UK, Chinese University of Hong Kong and Tsinghua University in Beijing, creating opportunities to experience two international schools with their full alumni networks and career services.
+Its dual degree program with famed cooking school L’atelier des Chefs, launched in 2019, is touted to be the first double degree in French cooking in France for Masters in Management students.

 So what is HEC looking for in its candidates?
-In addition to academic performance and solid GMAT scores (2018 average is 718), HEC wants to see ambitious career aspirations and backgrounds.
+In addition to academic performance and solid GMAT scores (2022 average is 690), HEC wants to see ambitious career aspirations and backgrounds.
 You’ll want to focus on how HEC’s international scope, deep academic rigor, program structure, and access to a worldwide network connects with your goals and aspirations.
+HEC Paris maintains an impressive five required essays and one optional question, so you’ll have ample opportunity to hone your narrative (for MBA essay advice on all six HEC Paris essays and the interview presentation, view my related article.)
+Here’s what you need to know to get into HEC Paris.

 HEC has become a very international MBA program, and global experience is both important and a real differentiator for candidates entering the program.
 If you have lived or worked outside your own home country, think about what you learned inter-culturally and how it has influenced you both as a person and a professional.
 If you haven’t left your own country but have interacted with global teams, clients, service providers or vendors, consider one-to-two prominent examples of how you learned to work with people across different cultures, backgrounds, and languages.
 How did you adapt your own style of working and outlook in order to achieve mutual success?
 This can be very powerful as part of your application.